 One of the most important art prizes in the world, the Turner Prize was established in 1984 and aims to promote public debate around new developments in contemporary British art.
 The winner of the Turner Prize 2017 will be announced on Tuesday 5 December 2017 at an award ceremony in Hull Minster, broadcast live on the BBC.

-It is only the fifth year the Turner Prize has been exhibited outside of London, and the first time it has been shown in Yorkshire.
+It is only the fifth time the Turner Prize has been exhibited outside of London, and the first time it has been shown in Yorkshire.

 This year saw a change to the competition’s rules allowing artists over the age of 50 to enter.